 Below is a video taken yesterday by Andreas Bjorklund showing how wonderful the powder skiing currently is in Val.
 The temperatures dropped Wednesday night as the wind blew from the northeast.
-It then snowed all day Thursday, depositing some 15 cm (6″) of cold, dry powder! – the lightest and driest snow that I’ve skied this winter- making for some amazing enjoyable powder skiing.
+It then snowed all day Thursday, depositing some 15 cm (6″) of cold, dry powder! – the lightest and driest snow that has fallen this winter- making for some amazing enjoyable powder skiing.
 The cold spell is expected to last all week before the wind shifts bringing slightly more comfortable weather.
 (More snow is forecast on Monday!!)

 Tip of the week:

 When skiing in 15cm of light, dry powder you don’t need to exaggerate the down/up extension to initiate a turn.
 Simply place your body in a ‘powder position’ (with your hips over your heels, rather then over the middle of your feet) so that the tips of your skis don’t ‘nosedive’ into the snow as you turn, keep your weight spread evenly over both feet and make the same type of smooth turn that you do on a packed piste.